HireDale/daleydose/window-add-medication.md

 - Your device must be connected to the internet to add medications.
 The Daley Dose database cross‑checks the entered patient’s diagnoses with the medications you are allowed to prescribe.
 - The application prevents you from adding medication when the **Patient Name** fields are empty.
 - You can add up to 5 medications per prescription.
 - The application auto‑completes generic and brand name suggestions for each medication by default.
-You can permanently turn off this feature in the [**Options Window**](/daleydose/window-options).
+You can permanently turn off this feature in the options.

 ## **RELATED TOPICS**
 ---